Python-SIP/sip/docs/api_12.rst

     Python type object may be safely cast to a :c:type:`sipWrapperType`.

+.. c:type:: sipTypeDef

+    This opaque C structure is the ABI's representation of a :ref:`generated type specification <ref-type-specs>`.

 .. c:function:: const sipTypeDef *sipTypeFromPyTypeObject(PyTypeObject *py_type)

-    This returns the :ref:`generated type structure <ref-type-structures>` for a Python type object.
+    This returns the :ref:`generated type specification <ref-type-specs>` for a Python type object.

     :param py_type: